messagemedia/messagemedia-soap-api-nodejs-sdk/README.md

 This sample uses the Express web application framework package, which was created using NodeJS.

 The server (NodeJS) hosts a http server which serves a single-page for a web browser to access and a REST service.
 The REST service acts as a translation layer allowing two-way communication between MessageMedia's WSDL based SOAP API and this NodeJS's JSON based REST API.
-We have chosen to use AngularJS on the client (browser) because it is feature-rich and allows easy access to REST resources on the server.
+I have chosen to use AngularJS on the client (browser) because it is feature-rich and allows easy access to REST resources on the server.

 The code snippet below shows how a very simple REST interface could be made to access MessageMedia's SOAP API via this library.
 ```javascript